 - Advisory.
-PCW’s advisory efforts center around community ambassadors, who serve as liaisons between community members and D-H staff.
-Our community ambassadors raise awareness and generate discussion about health issues with people in the community and keep D-H staff informed about how the community is thinking about and responding to health issues.
+PCW’s advisory efforts center around community ambassadors, who serve as liaisons between community members and Dartmouth Health staff.
+Our community ambassadors raise awareness and generate discussion about health issues with people in the community and keep staff informed about how the community is thinking about and responding to health issues.
 Community ambassadors also learn about health initiatives and promote health and wellness in their communities.

 - Philanthropy.
 PCW members donate time and money to improve the conditions that contribute to health in communities such as education, transportation, food security, and financial stability.